Dale Wayne Eaton is the only inmate on Wyoming’s death row. He abducted and murdered Lisa Marie Kimmell in 1988.

 Frozen Truth Episode 2: “Junkyard Dale”

-Steve: This episode of Frozen Truth contains material that everybody should find offensive and that some listeners might find especially disturbing.
+Scott: This episode of Frozen Truth contains material that everybody should find offensive and that some listeners might find especially disturbing.
 Listener discretion is advised.

 Scott: You don’t know what you don’t know.
 You have instincts, gut feelings.
 They come programmed inside every one of us.
 And women are born with their own set of instincts.
 But instincts can be argued with.
 You can talk yourself into or out of any gut feeling.
 Especially if you’re young, say 18 years old.
 And if it’s a different time, say 1988.
 And it’s not like you’re in the middle of nowhere exactly.
 There’s lights.
 There’s restaurants.
 There’s other cars.
 What could happen?
 But that feeling is probably still there, though, for just a moment, but it’s easy to push down.
 And besides, there’s something strangely assured about the man who’s asking you to get in his van.
 He seems like he wants to help.
 And something else, too.
 This is Frozen Truth Episode 2, I’m Scott Fuller.